 As mysterious as it sounds.
 The practice is fast catching up in the consumer-driven world.
 Businesses are employing people to do shopping.
 They pay and you make merry.
 This can be as simple as taking a spa treatment to shop a designer wardrobe.
 The way you scale up in your profession, the stakes are much higher.
 All it takes is a knack for asking questions.
 You might be wondering why mystery shoppers actually exist?
 This is mostly used for surveys and tabulating the customer experience during the shopping.
 Brands use them to modify the in-store experience.

-Pick your favorite job from the given list and if you feel there are other alternate careers for Humanities majors.
+Pick your favourite job from the given list and if you feel there are other alternate careers for Humanities majors.